f9micro/f9-kernel/README.md

     region instead.
   - Address space, which is made up of these flexible pages.

-* System calls are provided to manage Address spaces:
+* System calls are provided to manage address spaces:
-  - grant: The memory page is granted to a new user and cannot be used anymore by its former user.
+  - Grant: The memory page is granted to a new user and cannot be used anymore by its former user.
-  - map: This implements shared memory – the memory page is passed to another task but can be used by both tasks.
+  - Map: This implements shared memory – the memory page is passed to another task but can be used by both tasks.
-  - flush: The memory page that has been mapped to other users will be flushed out of their address space.
+  - Flush: The memory page that has been mapped to other users will be flushed out of their address space.

 * Regarding the interaction between a user thread and the microkernel, the